42atom/minelog/index.md

    2598 plots of size: 257.130 TiB
 Plot count for all harvesters: 171882
 Total size of plots: 16.613 PiB
-Estimated network space: 20.540 EiB
+Estimated network space: 20.569 EiB
-Expected time to win: 7 hours
+Expected time to win: 6 hours and 13 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key